Achievement & Best Paper Awards

 • One to three letters of support from clients who have benefitted from the project or product.

-• (Optional) Up to 6 additional documents that may be helpful for evaluating the nomination (e.g., a sample of the product, technical manuals, independent evaluations).
+• Up to three additional documents that may be helpful for evaluating the nomination (e.g., a sample of the product, technical manuals, independent evaluations).

-Nominations will be evaluated on the extent to which they:
+Nominations will be evaluated on the following criteria:

-4. Comply with applicable psychological, legal, and ethical standards.
+4. Complies with applicable psychological, legal, and ethical standards.

 Administrative Procedures

-3. The Executive Board may either accept or reject the recommendation of the Awards Committee but may not substitute a nominee of its own.
+3. The Executive Board may either accept or reject the recommendation of the Awards Subcommittee but may not substitute a nominee of its own.

-4. In the absence of a nominee that is deemed deserving of the award by both the Awards Committee and the Executive Board, the award may be withheld.
+4. In the absence of a nominee that is deemed deserving of the award by both the Awards Subcommittee and the Executive Board, the award may be withheld.

-This award is designed to recognize a SIOP member who, in a major way, has shown to the general public the importance of work done by I-O psychology for addressing social issues, that is, research that makes a difference for people.
+The Raymond A. Katzell Public Impact Award recognizes individuals who, in a major way, have shown to a broader public the importance of work done by I-O psychology for addressing issues that impact society’s well-being, that is, research that makes a difference for people.

 Nominate Now

-Raymond A. Katzell was always a strong proponent of the scientist-practitioner model in I-O psychology.
+The Public Impact Award honors Raymond A. Katzell, a strong proponent of the scientist-practitioner model in I-O psychology.
 His primary research foci during his 27 years on the faculty at New York University were motivation and job satisfaction, the effectiveness of productivity enhancement interventions, and discrimination in employment testing.
 He was a president of SIOP, a fellow of SIOP, APA, and APS, editor of SIOP’s Frontiers of I-O Psychology series, and winner of SIOP’s Distinguished Scientific Contributions Award.
 His widow, Kitty Katzell, also a SIOP Fellow, established this award in his memory.

 Nomination Guidelines

-• If applicable, the names of all participants must be entered during the online nomination/application process.
+• If there are multiple team members, the names of each participant must be entered during the online nomination process.
 Please ensure that all participants in your nomination have current information in their siop.org profiles.
 All nonmembers should create an account at siop.org (creating accounts is not equivalent to applying for membership).

 • The nomination letter and nomination support documents must be submitted online by the nominator.

-1. The work shown to the general public must be research based, and its application clearly demonstrated.
+1. The work the nominee has shown to the broader public is research based, and its application is clearly demonstrated.

-2. The work must have an impact on society’s well-being: for example, making work organizations better places to work, more satisfying to workers, more efficient, or creating a service that is beneficial to the public.
+2. The work addresses issues that impact society’s well-being: for example, making work organizations better places to work, more satisfying to workers, or more efficient.

 Joyce and Robert Hogan Award for Personality and Work Performance